 The theatre was to hold 9,000 seated patrons and an additional 3,000 standing room attendees.
 Twenty-five movable stages would be shuttled within the building using over 6 miles of railroad tracks.
 MacKaye commissioned an eight-act play that would take full advantage of new lighting and special effects to emulate rain, fog, sunrises, sunsets, stars —even a rainbow and the aurora borealis.

-In the shadow of all these achievements, literally outside the bright lights fairgrounds, stood a half-built dream—Steele MacKaye’s Spectatorium.
+In the shadow of all these achievements, literally outside the bright lights of the fairgrounds, stood a half-built dream—Steele MacKaye’s Spectatorium.
 The MacKaye boys had taken turns pushing their wheelchair-bound father through the Fair.
 Steele’s dream, the most ambitious theatre project ever attempted had gone bankrupt.
-Poor weather, cost overruns, a stock market panic and other factors buried the project under a mountain of debt.
+Poor weather, cost overruns, a stock market panic, and other factors buried the project under a mountain of debt.
 It had also cost Steele MacKaye his health.
-Ravaged by constant lack of sleep and food, he would only survive another five months and died at age 51.
+Ravaged by constant lack of sleep and food, he would only survive another five months and die at age 51.

 One month after the MacKaye’s toured the Fair together, the Pittsburgh Dispatch summed up the tale of the Spectatorium.

 “Probably never in the history of the World was so vast an amount of money expended on a structure which brought so little on a forced sale.
 Up to the day when work was abandoned upon the Spectatorium building, $850,000 had been sunk in the enterprise.
 It was projected as the largest and grandest auditorium that the Western world had ever seen.
 It was sold for old junk for the sum of $2,250.”